jaredjab/wego-tech-partner/README.md

 # What I did

 For this project, I was initially focused on analyzing the relationship between bus drivers and headway deviation.
 After completing that analysis and visualization work in Python, I moved to the presentation team.
 On the presentation team, we worked with everyone on the project to provide a clear, consistent, and concise presentation on all of the data-driven insights we discovered.
-The presentation was performed by various team members and given to WeGo's Cheif Operating Officer, who provided us with fantastic feedback and additional insight into the work we had done.

 My personal python scripts are in the jupyter notebook wego_eda_jaredjab in the notebooks folder, with the wego_full_class_analysis jupyter notebook being a collection of everyone's analysis work.

-The viz folder contains my exported visualizations for the presentation.
+The viz folder contains my exported visualizations for the presentation, and the WeGo Presentation PDF is the google slide presentation used in our final deliverable.
+My personal slides are slides 13-15.

-The WeGo Presentation PDF is the google slide presentation used in our final deliverable.
+The presentation was performed by various team members and given to WeGo's Cheif Operating Officer, who provided us with fantastic feedback and additional insight into the work we had done.

 # Project Overview